This post will deal with imposters!

 No, I mean table duplicate entries.
 We will be able to manage them, remove them, tame them according to our needs and desires by the end of this discussion.
 So let’s dive in!

 To highlight the duplicates in a table or in a range, at first select the whole Table or whole range.
 To select a table, just click any cell in the table and then press CTRL-A twice.
-To select a range, click any cell in the range, and press just CTRL A. Now I click on the Conditional Formatting drop down, then Highlight Cells Rules, then “Duplicate Values”.
-Duplicate Values dialog box appears.
+To select a range, click any cell in the range, and press just CTRL A. Now I click on the Conditional Formatting drop-down, then Highlight Cells Rules, then “Duplicate Values”.
+A duplicate Values dialog box appears.